miathedev/jitsi-helm/README.md

 service.
 A more detailed explanation of the system architecture with multiple shards can be found in [architecture/architecture.md](architecture/architecture.md).

 ## Install chart
-To download and to install the Jitsi Meet Chart, make sure that you have the Helm CLI (v2+) installed and clone this repository on your machine.
+To download and install the Jitsi Meet Chart, make sure that you have the Helm CLI (v2+) installed and clone this repository on your machine.

-To install the chart, in your terminal, go to the `jitsi-helm` repository and run the following command:
+To install the chart in your terminal, go to the `jitsi-helm` repository and run the following command:

 ```bash
 helm install -n jitsi ./ --wait